MasoniteFramework/orm-docs/models.md

 # Querying

-Almost all of a models querying methods are passed off to the query builder.
+Almost all of a model's querying methods are passed off to the query builder.
 If you would like to see all the methods available for the query builder, see the [QueryBuilder](models.md) documentation here.

 * sub queries